 We’ve made a list of our favourite places to retire to in the UK.

 The Guardian reported on a survey commissioned by SAGA which found that elderly people living in Devon are the happiest in the country.
 So our number one retirement destination, of course, has to be Devon!
 Interestingly, the report also found that regardless of where they actually lived, one in ten people chose Devon as the best place for retired people to live.

-With the picturesque cobbled streets of Cinque Port Rye filled with antique shops, art galleries and cafes, it’s the perfect to retire.
-It’s also only a short journey to two sandy beaches.
+Picturesque cobbled streets and antique shops fill Cinque Port Rye.
+With art galleries and cafes, it’s the perfect place to retire.
+It’s only a short journey to two sandy beaches.
 Rye Harbour is close by too, and the area is dotted with nature reserves.

-The historic city of Chichester is shaped by its unique heritage.
-Chichester offers an enticing mix of designer label boutiques, high street shopping, renowned art galleries and stylish restaurants and contemporary cafes.
-With the South Downs national park to the north of the city, and Chichester harbour to the south of the city, there’s plenty of exploring to be done for those that still want to remain fit and active in their retirement.
+The historic city of Chichester is characterised by its unique heritage.
+Chichester offers an enticing mix of designer boutiques, shopping streets, renowned art galleries as well as stylish restaurants and modern cafes.
+The South Downs National Park is to the north.
+Chichester Harbour is to the south.
+There is plenty to explore for those who want to stay fit and active in retirement.

 With its dramatic coastlines, captivating fishing harbours and spectacular beaches it’s hard not to be drawn to Cornwall.
 It also has outstanding areas of natural beauty, perfect for relaxing strolls.
 Not forgetting the cream teas!

 For those looking for an idyllic lifestyle, the cheery seaside town of Christchurch in Dorset is a great place to retire to.
 Christchurch hosts the wine and food festival in May, a music festival in July, and a regatta in August.
 With plenty of old cottages, coffee shops, places to walk and nice beaches, it’s easy to see why so many have already chosen to retire here.